mnqoliveira/mnqoliveira.github.io/README.md

 # mnqoliveira.github.io

-A page to post some side projects.
+A place to organize some side projects.
+Other research projects are hosted on my [Github Profile](https://github.com/mnqoliveira).

 First one includes some plots of my [Kindle reading activity](https://mnqoliveira.github.io/kindle_activity/notebook.html).